 Perry Palin.
 I grew up in the country, and went away to the city for marriage, family, and a series of day jobs.
 I stayed in some of those jobs for far too long.
 Retired in 2016, I now spend my time in trout fishing and volunteer work, and as a farm hand in fence repair, gardening, landscaping, light carpentry, and as a whisperer to honey bees, laying hens, and driving horses.
 I’ve had short fiction and creative non-fiction appear in local and regional newsletters, journals, and magazines.
 I write stories about people, but because of who I am the stories usually take place outdoors.
 Two short story collections have been published by a small traditional publisher.
 I am finishing my first novel, and now I have to decide what to do with it.

 Carl E. Reed joined the Marine Corps in 1981 at age 17 and worked the next four years as a photo-journalist in the Far East.
 Upon discharge in 1985 a mind-numbing succession of sales and marketing jobs followed.
-He has done improvisational theater, 1000-mile rides on a succession of V-twin motorcycles and a brief stint as a door-to-door salesman for Encyclopaedia Britannica.
+He has done improvisational theater, 1000-mile rides on a succession of V-twin motorcycles, and a brief stint as a door-to-door salesman for Encyclopaedia Britannica.
 (Best job ever.)
-Carl last worked as a taxi driver for a Chicago-area cab company.
-His poetry has been published in The Iconoclast; short stories in Black Gate and newWitch magazines.
-He inhabits a 2-bedroom apt./decimated library above a Chinese restaurant in NW Chicago.
-An omnivorous reader, Carl practices old-school author discipline: he reads 10,000 sentences for each one that he writes.
-The tales he tells are Kafkaesque axes, forged to crack open that frozen, inward sea imprisoning both the emotions and the intellect.
-He hopes that the reader will re-engage with story as the portal of entry into a richer, more fully-realized, culturally-aware and empathetic humanity.
-Carl is cheerfully dismissive of all obscurantist cant and dogma and has no patience with the antics of the ignorant, the willfully stupid or the criminally insane.
+Carl’s penultimate job was taxi driver.
+He currently works the showroom for a window, siding, & door company just outside Chicago.
+His poetry has been published in The Iconoclast and Spectral Realms; short stories in Black Gate and newWitch magazines.

 Old Spice, Alien, Earth Mission Commander, represented here by Lizbeth, his ventriloquist doll and Official Translator, wishes, First, to make it perfectly clear that rumors about his family banishing him to Earth over an incident involving his father’s mistress are misleading.
 Second, his Spaceness looks forward to many happy encounters with you natives.
 Finally, please address all inquiries, supplications and complaints to myself, Lizbeth, as Himself has difficulties with English as a Second Language.